Ransomware targets important information

 Two ways to stop users from downloading ransomware are DNS-based content filtering and email cybersecurity that incorporates artificial intelligence quarantining.
 DNS-based content filtering stops users from browsing blacklisted websites.
 Email filters send malicious content and attachments to quarantine for administrator review.

 Finally, always run anti-malware software with machine learning and behavior monitoring on every device including mobile.
 A good anti-malware application detects ransomware before it can access memory and encrypt files.
-For greatest effectiveness, anti-malware software must always be patched and up to date so it can recognize the latest threats.
+For greatest effectiveness, anti-malware software must always be patched and up to date so it can recognise the latest threats.

 Ransomware attacks affect thousands